Beginner’s Guide to Deep Sky Astrophotography

 If you are interested in seeing a complete step-by-step walkthrough of the entire experience, please see my deep-sky astrophotography how-to article that describes each part of the process.
 You can also watch the video version below:

 Modern-day DSLR cameras offer an incredible way to capture the night sky.
-They are well equipped to maximize the amount of light collected in a single exposure.
-Settings like ISO, shutter speed, and aperture (f-stop) control how much data you can collect on your subject at once.
+They are well equipped to maximize the light collected in a single exposure.
+Settings like ISO, shutter speed, and aperture (f-stop) control how much data you can collect on your subject simultaneously.

 Related post: Choosing a camera for astrophotography

-There are professional services available that do this, or you can brave this task on your own.
-Fair warning, the first time I modified my Canon Xsi, and put it all back together, it didn’t turn back on.
+Professional services are available to do this, or you can brave this task on your own.
+Fair warning: The first time I modified my Canon XSi and put it back together, it didn’t turn on again.

-Before attempting to modify your existing DSLR camera to improve your Astro-images, I’d explore the impressive capabilities of a stock camera first.
-The photo of the Andromeda Galaxy above was taken using an entry-level (used) Canon EOS Rebel Xsi.
+Before modifying your existing DSLR camera to improve your Astro-images, I’d first explore a stock camera’s impressive capabilities.
+The photo of the Andromeda Galaxy shown below was taken using an entry-level (used) Canon EOS Rebel XSi.

 Recommended Camera Settings